 Why do I feel sick after taking prenatal vitamins?
 Without food to keep them busy, your stomach acids start to chew on you, a process that, not surprisingly, produces nausea.

 Do prenatal vitamins make you gain weight if you are not pregnant?
 No vitamin, neither a regular multivitamin nor a prenatal, can make you gain weight.
-This is because vitamins do not contain any calories, and you can’t break them down for energy or store them as fat.
+This is because vitamins contain very few calories, and you can’t break them down for energy or store them as fat.

 Do prenatal vitamins mess up your period?
 There’s no truth to the claim that prenatal vitamins can help regulate your period.
 Your period depends on hormones released by various body organs, not on vitamins you take.

 Being pregnant places a significant strain on your body, which makes sense because you’re supporting yourself AND your growing baby.
-It’s essential to work with your OBGYN to determine the best supplements to support your health, your sanity, and your energy.
+It’s essential to work with your OBGYN and dietitian to determine the best supplements to support you and your health, your sanity, and your energy.

-This ensures your bases are covered and that you and your baby can thrive during the 9 months of baby development.
+This ensures your bases are covered and that you and your baby can thrive during the 9 months of pregnancy.